Lampjaw/Weatherman/README.md

 ## Commands

-`?w <location>` Returns the current conditions for a location
+`/weather now <location>` Returns the current conditions for a location
-`?wf <location>` Returns the five day forecast for a location
+`/weather week <location>` Returns the five day forecast for a location
-`?sethome` Sets a home location so if you just type `?w` or `?wf` without any additional input it defaults to your home.
+`/home set` Sets a home location so if you just type weather commands without an location it defaults to your home.
-`?clearhome` Clears a previously set home location.
+`/home remove` Clears a previously set home location.
-`?setprefix` Only server admins can use this one.
-Sets the prefix for your Discord server.
-Defaults to `?`
-`?commands` Get the list of commands
-`?stats` Show some basic bot statistics
-`?invite` Get an invite link to spread the love!
+`/invite` Get an invite link to spread the love!

-All commands can also be used with `@Weatherman` instead of the prefix.

 ---